 There are a lot of menstrual products out there, but at the end of the day, it is just about pads and tampons.

-If you are looking at getting ready for your daughter's first period, you will be starting with pads.
+If you are looking at getting ready for your child’s first period, you will probably be starting with pads.
 They are the easiest of the menstrual products, for a beginner to use!

 Pads are literally that ie a pad.
 They are a wad of something absorbent that is placed inside your underpants and absorbs blood as it comes out of the vagina.